Jarob-H/Senior-Design/README.md

 * Home

 ## Documentation
-The projects document lives in the [Wiki](https://github.com/Jarob-H/Senior_design/wiki) section of this git .
+The projects document lives in the [Wiki](https://github.com/Jarob-H/Senior_design/wiki) section of this git.
 ## Installation
 This project relies on [Nanpy](https://github.com/nanpy/nanpy) .
 Nanpy is a library that use your Arduino as a slave, controlled by a master device which is a Raspberry Pi 4 in our system.
 Follow the readme of Nanpy to install the [Arduino